brittdalton/web-dev-hw/Assignment_02/readme.md

 ## Technical Report

-Version Control System **VCS**
-VCS is a system that records changes to a file over time.
+Version Control System **VCS** is a system that records changes to a file over time.
 Version control systems allow you to revert to previous editions, clearly see differences and to see contributions between multiple users.